Library locking with XLSForm

 kobo–locking-profile

-select_one countries
+select_one country

 country